s-bashar/s-bashar.github.io/_projects/Custom-8bit-Adder/index.md

 main-image: /full_adder_pic.png

 ---

 # Paper Link
 [View Project Paper ISSCC format](https://s-bashar.github.io/assets/files/CustomKSAdderProj.pdf)

+---
 # Design choice:

-To overcome the limitations of the RCA, CLA, and CSA, the parallel prefix adder (PPA) architecture has emerged as a promising solution.
-The PPA architecture addresses the challenge of carry propagation delays by utilizing a tree-like structure with multiple levels of carry computations.
-By leveraging parallel processing of carry signals, the PPA significantly reduces the critical path delay and enhances overall speed performance.
-This innovative architecture enables efficient carry signal propagation through various paths, allowing for faster addition of multi-bit numbers.
-The PPA offers improved performance and reduced latency compared to traditional adder architectures, making it an attractive choice for high-speed arithmetic operations.
-Two noteworthy variations of traditional PPA architecture include the Brent-Kung adder and the Kogge-Stone adder.
-The Brent-Kung adder offers improved power efficiency because of its lowest area delay with large number of input bits.
-However, the large number of levels in this architecture reduces its operational speed [7].
-The Kogge-Stone adder has minimal fan-out and logic depth.
-Thus, the Kogge-Stone adder architecture becomes one of the fastest adders that is favored in electronic technology.
-However, as a tradeoff the KSA has a larger area.

-We choose to use dynamic logic over static complementary CMOS and other techniques since it offers us the chance to use less transistors, it requires N+2 transistors while static CMOS uses 2N and pseudo-NMOS uses N+1.
-Additional benefits compared are the smaller load capacitance, no static power, non-ratioed logic, it is also much faster since tpLH = 0 and tpHL is small and in pre-charge time is small.
-In general, about 1.3-2x faster than static CMOS.
-However, the downsides are high power consumption as well as noise leakage, charge sharing and inputs not being able to go from 1-0.
-We can still combat some of the issues by using a keeper transistor, extra pre-charge transistor and domino logic which we will get into.
-This influenced our design choice since we knew that we wanted to optimize for speed.
+To address the limitations of the ripple carry, carry lookahead, and carry save adders, we selected the parallel prefix adder (PPA) architecture.
+PPA reduces carry propagation delay by using a tree-like structure that computes carries in parallel, significantly shortening the critical path and improving speed. <br> We explored two well-known PPA variants: the Brent-Kung and Kogge-Stone adders.
+The Brent-Kung adder is more power-efficient and compact, making it well-suited for large bit-widths.
+However, its deeper logic tree limits speed [7].
+The Kogge-Stone adder is one of the fastest architectures due to minimal logic depth and fan-out, but this comes at the cost of increased area. <br> For logic style, we chose dynamic logic over static CMOS and pseudo-NMOS.
+Dynamic logic uses fewer transistors (N+2 vs. 2N for static CMOS), offers smaller load capacitance, no static power, and faster switching—typically 1.3–2× faster.
+However, it also introduces challenges such as higher power consumption, charge sharing, and noise sensitivity.
+To mitigate these, we included keeper transistors, additional precharge control, and used domino logic.
+Since our design goal was to optimize for speed, these tradeoffs were acceptable and aligned with our performance priorities.

 ---